-Next, proposition 1 is unaffected by the introduction of population growth.
-Generally speaking, the impact of population growth on inheritance flows is similar to the impact of productivity growth, and for the most part one simply needs to replace g by g+n (where g is productivity growth and n is population growth) in the various steady-state results and formulas.61
+Population Growth.
+Next, Proposition 1 is unaffected by the introduction of population growth.
+Generally speaking, the impact of population growth on inheritance flows is similar to the impact of productivity growth, and for the most part one simply needs to replace g with g + n (where g is productivity growth and n is population growth) in the various steady-state results and formulas.51